 In recognizing the value of biomonitoring to help inform water quality conditions and trends, Clackamas River Water Partners (CRWP) developed a long-term macroinvertebrate monitoring plan for the lower Clackamas River and its tributaries (Cole 2013).
 This plan recommends routine (annual or biannual) sampling from the lower mainstem Clackamas River; over time these efforts will produce a robust dataset necessary to identify changes in biological conditions when they occur.
-Under this plan, the lower Clackamas River has been sampled in 2013, 2014, 2015, and 2018.
+Under this plan, the lower Clackamas River has been sampled in 2013, 2014, 2015, 2018, and 2019.
 Each year, macroinvertebrates were sampled from five sites in the lower Clackamas River between river miles 0.5 and 20.
 Sampling was performed using standard field methods, and samples were processed using standard laboratory methods.
 Data were analyzed using macroinvertebrate community metrics known to be responsive to disturbance in western Oregon rivers and streams.

-These four years of CRWP macroinvertebrate monitoring in the lower Clackamas River suggest that community conditions are generally similar between river miles 0 and 20, but some minor longitudinal gradients/changes community composition do occur.
+These five years of CRWP macroinvertebrate monitoring in the lower Clackamas River suggest that community conditions are generally similar between river miles 0 and 20, but some minor longitudinal gradients/changes community composition do occur.
 Furthermore, these conditions are generally similar to those reported by others in 1999, 2000, and 2003, with some indication that conditions may be slightly improved since these earlier studies.
 While the lack of a standard or reference condition for larger rivers in the region precludes an assignment of a condition class to these results, the presence of numerous mayfly, stonefly, and caddisfly (EPT) taxa throughout the lower river suggests that current water quality and habitat conditions are generally suitable for maintenance of diverse native aquatic communities.

-Community conditions measured in 2018 were generally similar to the range of conditions measured from 2013 to 2015.
-While several richness metrics indicated a potential difference in community conditions at CLKRM0.5 between 2013-2014 and 2015-2018, these differences likely reflect the natural variability in conditions in the lower river and do not necessarily suggest a decline in condition in response to increasing anthropogenic disturbance.
-Therefore, these 2013-2018 data are considered to represent natural variability in these conditions over the range of environmental conditions that have occurred during this period.
-Accordingly, these four years of community data from the lower river were used to calculate several measures of variability to understand the relative sensitivity of metrics selected for monitoring and to exemplify how to continue to use the data to detect future change.
+Community conditions measured in 2019 were generally similar to the range of conditions measured from 2013 to 2018.
+These five years of data collectively suggest that no notable changes have occurred in macroinvertebrate community conditions in the lower 20 miles of the Clackamas River since 2013.
+Therefore, these 2013-2019 data are considered to represent natural variability in these conditions over the range of environmental conditions that have occurred during this period.
+Accordingly, these five years of community data from the lower river were used to calculate several measures of variability to understand the relative sensitivity of metrics selected for monitoring and to exemplify how to continue to use the data to detect future change.
 Results of these analyses suggest that OR DEQ multimetric scores, EPT richness, total community richness, and the Community Tolerance Index (CTI) show the most promise for detecting future changes in community conditions when they occur.